apibrew/apibrew/Readme.md

 # Overview

+Data Handler is a **Low Code software** that allows to create various Grpc and Rest APIs from various database platforms

+You can use **Data Handler** for following purposes:

+1. You have a database and you want to build CRUD like APIs on it without coding or by minimal coding
+2. You want to manage data source alongside with creating APIs.
+For example
+    1. You want to create new table/collection in your datasource and create API without much coding
+3. You want to manage multiple data source and do operations on top of them with auto created APIs

 **Data Handler** is an application to manage your data in a CRUD fashion

 There are two main things in data-handler: